Integrate-Transfer-Launch Complex: Post-Titan usage (2002–present)

+The ITL in 2005, as taken from the Crawlerway.
+From left to right: the VIF, LC-40, SLC-37, the SMARF, the SMAB, and the VIB.

 Even before the Titan program ended, there were already plans for a new role for the ITL complex.
 LC-41 was retired earlier, to be leased by Lockheed Martin for their Atlas V rocket.
 As part of the conversion (and since the other ITL buildings were still in use at the time), a new VIF was built closer to the launch pad.
 The first flight from the modified LC-41 (renamed to Space Launch Complex 41) was in 2002, with an Atlas V 401 carrying Hotbird 6.
 Aside from military launches as part of the EELV program, Atlas V from SLC-41 was also used for various interplanetary launches, like the Curiosity and Perseverance rovers, or the New Horizons Pluto probe.
 It also served as the launch site for the X-37B military spaceplane.

 Two years after the last Titan launch, in 2007, LC-40 was renamed to Space Launch Complex 40, and leased to SpaceX for their Falcon 9 rocket.
 This pad also had its Titan-legacy equipment torn down, and replaced by a clean pad and a horizontal integration facility.
 First Falcon 9 launch took place in 2010.
 In 2016, a fueled Falcon 9 with the AMOS-6 satellite on top exploded on pad, causing significant damage.
-Later on, a new launch tower was built to allow for crew and cargo access for flights with SpaceX Dragon 2, creating redundancy to the crew launch facilities at Launch Complex 39A.

 After SpaceX's lease of Launch Complex 39A and the start of their participation in the Commercial Crew Program, SLC-40 was dedicated to unmanned launches.
 At roughly the same time, SLC-41 received a new launch tower, to be used with the Boeing Starliner.
 It was first used during uncrewed tests in 2019 and 2022, and the crewed flight test in 2024.

 After the Russian annexation of Crimea, the use of Russian RD-180 engines on Atlas V (now operated jointly by Lockheed Martin and Boeing as the United Launch Alliance) started proving politically problematic.
 In response, ULA accelerated their plans for a new rocket that would replace both the Atlas V and the Delta IV, later named Vulcan.
 It made its first launch in 2024, carrying the Peregrine lander.

 In October 2023, SpaceX added a new launch tower to SLC-40, to serve as a backup to their crew launch site on LC-39A, first used in March 2024 for the CRS-30 mission.
 (Note: The first time it was used with astronauts was with Crew-9 in September 2024.)
-In 2025, they announced as part of the Crew-11 press conference that they were planning to add Falcon 9 landing pads to SLC-40, to free up the existing landing zone areas for other uses.
+In 2025, they announced as part of the Crew-11 press conference that they were planning to add a Falcon booster landing pad to SLC-40, to free up the existing landing zone areas for other uses.
+This new pad, designated Landing Zone 40 (LZ-40), began construction in September 2025 and saw its first use during the launch of Crew-12 in February 2026.